modenaxe/msk-STAPLE/README.md

-# STAPLE (Shared Tools for Automatic Personalised Lower Extremity models)
+# STAPLE: Shared Tools for Automatic Personalised Lower Extremity models
-repository to develop automated methods for generating musculoskeletal models from segmented anatomical structures

-# Plan
-The MSK models are built using the following approaches:
+## Overview
+This repository contains a computational tool called STAPLE that has been created for enabling researchers in the biomechanical field to build models of the lower extremity with minimum effort, ideally just clicking `RUN` on a script.

 # Summary of implemented methods